 - Volunteer.gov/gov (Pitch in for America's Natural and Cultural Resources)

-- CitizenCorps (Focus on emergencies like fire, flood, and hurricanes)
+- Ready (Part of the Department of Homeland Security.
+Focus on emergencies such as fire, flood, and hurricanes)

 International Volunteer Opportunities

 Many international volunteer opportunities require you to pay for the experience.
-And that may be acceptable.
+Some people find this acceptable and a great way to travel.
 Find out why and how to combine volunteerism and travel.

 - United Nations Volunteers